shaunsim15/gymnasium-wordle/README.md

-# gym-wordle
+# gymnasium-wordle

-A gym environment for playing the game [Wordle](https://www.powerlanguage.co.uk/wordle/).
+A gymnasium environment for playing the game [Wordle](https://www.powerlanguage.co.uk/wordle/).

 ## About
 Wordle is a word guessing game where the player has six guesses to guess the five letter hidden word of the day.